runnily/Biological-algorthiums/README.md

 detail the code you have been provided with and how to use it.
 - The parameters used in provided code are specified in a configuration file.
 You can optimise the methods by hand using a trial-and-error procedure, or you can systematically explore the range of values for the different parameters.
-I would recommend that you write some extra code to automati

-# Biological-algorthiums
-Coursework 1: Biologically-inspired computing for optimisation